Pelagicore/gdbus-codegen-glibmm/README.md

 </node>
 ```

+In this tutorial we will keep the generated code in a subdirectory called `generated`, so go ahead and `mkdir generated`  before continuing.
 The following invocation will generate a stub (and also a proxy, but this is unused in this section):
 `gdbus-codegen-glibmm --generate-cpp-code=generated/bar bar.xml`

 The generated stub is a virtual class, designed to be implemented by a concrete